demberto/PyFLP/docs/architecture/flp-format.rst

 FLP is a binary format used by Image-Line FL Studio, a music production software, to store project files.
-Instead of using C-style structs entirely, the FLP format has evolved from what once was a MIDI-like format to a really bad and messy combination of :wikipedia:`type-length-value` encoded "events" and structs.
+Instead of using C-style structs entirely, the FLP format has evolved from what once was a MIDI-like format to a really bad and messy combination of :wikipedia:`Type-length-value` encoded "events" and structs.

 Specification